The Good: Exmor R CMOS, 1"-type, 20.9MP sensor, great Carl Zeiss 3.6x lens, aperture range of f1.8-f4.9, great build quality, very versatile platform.

 ISO 160-12800, expandable ISO 100, 125, and 25,600

 Built-in WiFi and NFC for sharing and remote camera control

 When it came out, Sony Cyber Shot DSC-RX100 II was the best point and shoot camera the money could buy, and that hasn't changed much since then.
 What RX100 II offers is borderline DSLR performance for a lot less money, and in a lot more compact and easy to use package.

-Tried Sony Cyber Shot DSC-RX100 II?
-Review it here!
+Want to know more about Sony Cyber Shot DSC-RX100 II?